salvesvence/foundation-savselect/README.md

 ### Data Attribute Settings

-In slick 1.5 you can now add settings using the data-slick attribute.
-You still need to call $(element).slick() to initialize slick on the element.
+Simply add the .sav-select class to the <select> choosen.

 Example: